Update: We last updated this article with the Pixel 10 series on September 4th, 2025

 If you want to experience the Google ecosystem or enjoy a great Pixel phone without spending much money, the Pixel 8a is the way to go.
 For just $399, you get a smooth 120Hz display, excellent battery backup, good cameras, and a slightly slower (underclocked) version of the Tensor G3 in the Pixel 8 series.

+Those on a tight budget looking to get their first Pixel phone should get the Pixel 8a.
+If you can grab one at a deal, especially at a lower price than the Pixel 9a, it makes perfect sense.
 There are also 7 years of OS updates, so you won’t be upgrading your phone anytime soon.
 Apart from features like Best Take and Audio Magic Eraser found in expensive Pixels, you also get timely security patches and Pixel drops with new features.
-Although you will need to deal with the chunky bezels, slower 25W charging, and the plastic body instead of glass, these are reasonable tradeoffs given the price.

 Why should I buy: The most affordable Pixel with 7 years of OS updates, and get a taste of new AI features